ErlendF/ctp/README.md

 #### What went wrong
 We underestimated the workload needed to complete this project.
 We used ~110 hours on this project, while 75 hours was expected.
 Riot did not have time to process our application for a permanent API key, so we were only able to use a 24-hour personal API key (application process time was longer than the project timeperiod).
-This was fixed by implementing a hack to post new Riot API keys. <!-- more on this in section x?Ja-->
+We "fixed" this problem by implementing a hack to allow a new and valid Riot API key to be injected into the running application.
+This can be done by sending a POST request to /riotapikey with a valid api-key in the body.

 #### Hard aspects
  - Managing time.